tkdevops-commit/tkdevops-commit/README.md

-## Hi there, I'm Tristan a passionate software developer with a strong focus on client-side applications and user experience
+##Hi there, I’m Tristan, a software development enthusiast with a passion for creating client-side applications and enhancing user experiences.

 ![GitHub Streak](https://github-readme-streak-stats.herokuapp.com/?user=tkdevops-commit&theme=radical)